 Tannic wild seedling pears blended with Louis Bon de Jersey pears, pressed through straw and allowed to go through malolactic fermentation to create an amazingly complex, European-style perry.
 Garden rose aromas layered with barnyard funk, with a pleasant sweetness to balance the astringent finish.
 Bottle conditioned.

-Draught-only blend: Boat Days
+Draught-only blend: Boat Days (Sold out)

 An off-dry blend of apples harvested from trees on Pender, Mayne and Samuel Island, as well as Vancouver Island and Worrenberg Farms in Keremeos.
 A partial wild fermented cider aged 6 months in our cellar, this batch celebrates the many days we and our off-island growers spent in fishing boats and ferry boats bringing crates of apples to our cider mill on Pender Island.